aaronparker/aaronparker.github.io/_posts/2013-01-07-creating-app-v-5-0-connection-groups-with-powershell.md

 Using the function requires supplying a Display Name and Priority for the Connection Group as well as the list of App-V packages to include in the group.
 To supply the packages, first ensure they have been added to the local client, so that they can be queried with Get-AppvClientPackage.

-In this example, I&#8217;ve added the list of packages to the variable $Packages and then supplied that to the New-AppvConnectionGroupFile function.
+In this example, I've added the list of packages to the variable $Packages and then supplied that to the New-AppvConnectionGroupFile function.
 This results in the definition file AdobeApps.xml with any Adobe package included in it.

 [code language=&#8221;ps&#8221;]$Packages = Get-AppvClientPackage -Name Adobe*
 New-AppvConnectionGroupFile -Path C:\Packages\AdobeApps.xml -DisplayName "Adobe Apps" -Priority 2 -Packages $Packages[/code]